eminaktas/get-of-metrics/readme.md

 get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract the metrics from command line, parse the metrics and create a *.prom file for metrics to be processed by Node Exporter, Prometheus.
 Finally, visualize the metrics with Grafana.

-This version include automated installation for Python script, Node Exporter, Prometheus and Grafana installation within Dockerfile.
+This version include automated installation for Python script, Node Exporter, Prometheus and Grafana within Dockerfile.

 Required parameters to introduce machines in the setup.
 Use "connection-parameters.json" file to intruduce the remote machines and the delay time.